holzschu/ios_system/README.md

 - `NSString* commandsAsString()` same, but with a `NSString*`.
 - `initializeEnvironment()` sets environment variables to sensible defaults.
 - `ios_executable(char* inputCmd)` returns true if `inputCmd` is one of the commands defined inside `ios_system`.
+- `int ios_setMiniRoot(NSString* mRoot)` lets you set the sandbox directory, so users are not exposed to files outside the sandbox.
+The argument is the path to a directory.
+It will not be possible to `cd` to directories above this one.
+Returns 1 if succesful, 0 if not.
 - `replaceCommand(NSString* commandName, int (*newFunction)(int argc, char *argv[]), bool allOccurences)` lets you replace an existing command implementation with your own.

 Sample use: `replaceCommand(@"ls", gnu_ls_main, true);`: Replaces all calls to `ls` to calls to `gnu_ls_main`.
 The last argument tells whether you want to replace only the function associated with `ls` (if `false`) or all the commands that used the function previously associated with `ls`(if true).
 For example, `compress` and `uncompress` are both done with the same function, `compress_main` (and the actual behaviour depends on `argv[0]`).
 Only you can know whether your replacement function handles both roles, or only one of them.